 While players often are portrayed as if they’re pirates or bandits marauding through the nation’s peaceful streets, reality is that the NFL arrest rate is about 13% that of males age 25-29 in America.
 This is a good news story about NFL players, not reason for serial consternation.

-Had Goodell understood the league’s perception problem, he could have used the NFL’s influence with the sports media to introduce a different narrative that could have served as a counter to the inevitable off-field incident.
+Had Goodell understood the league’s perception problem, he could have used the NFL’s influence with the sports media to introduce a different narrative that provided balance and context when the inevitable off-field incident occurred.
 (And yes, such incidents are inevitable as long as the NFL uses actual people to play the games.)
 The NFL could have used the data to show not just that NFL players are overwhelmingly responsible, law-abiding citizens, but that they’re MORE responsible and law-abiding than the average citizen.
 This makes a ton of sense considering some of the attributes that make a person elite at anything (including playing football): discipline, intelligence and hard work.

 The perception that the NFL has a behavior problem is borne of this simple reality: there’s no beat reporter for waiters or bellmen or mechanics or bloggers or journalists or…you get the point.
 There are hundreds of reporters covering the NFL on a daily basis.
 Hundreds more commentate, opine and do part-time reporting.
 Those reporters uncover a wealth of information, and dutifully report it.
 But, in their reporting of facts, reporters don’t always provide a proper context — especially when that context runs counter to the narrative.